prafulc/parent-child-react-table/README.md

 :heavy_check_mark: There will be 3 cases of input data
-* JSON Array in parent child form :x: :construction:
+* JSON Array in parent child form :heavy_check_mark:
-* JSON Array with parent Id in it :x:
+* JSON Array with parent Id in it :x: :construction:
 * JSON Array with children ID in parent :x:

 All cases are under development :construction: